aptech/docs/docs/cmlmt/cmlmt-ug-constraints.rst

 where :math:`C` is an :math:`m_1 \times n` matrix of known constants, :math:`D` an :math:`m_1 \times 1` vector of known constants, and :math:`\Theta` the vector of parameters.

-The specification of linear inequality constraints is done by assigning the :math:`C` and :math:`D` matrices to members `C` and `D` of an instance of a :class:`comtControl` structure.
+The specification of linear inequality constraints is done by assigning the :math:`C` and :math:`D` matrices to members `C` and `D` of an instance of a :class:`cmlmtControl` structure.

 Examples
 +++++++++